SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/mill-creek/mill-creek-adult-holding-survey-qc-checklist.md

 **NA and Unknown Values**

--   11.4 % of values in the `count` column are NA.
+-   11.4 % of values in the `redd_count` column are NA.

 ### Variable `starting_elevation_ft`